VerMishelb/psp_test_project/README.md

 Don't expect it to work correctly out of the box, because even I can't guarantee this.

 Current idea is to create some kind of a simple 2D game engine.

+Weird spacing between functions is introduced in order to fight VS Code not recognising Doxygen comments correctly.